 This page is under construction as time permits

-Lennar Pinehurst townhome on Heritage Loop, purchased 28 June 2017
+Lennar Pinehurst townhome on Heritage Loop, Market Commons, Myrtle Beach, SC, purchased 28 June 2017

-1. the windows work, and pretty much the doors too;
+1. My windows work, and pretty much the doors too; (a neighbor says some of theirs do not)

-in my Surfside Beach house the contractor did not shim any of the doors or windows.
+in my Surfside Beach house the contractor, Tom Baker, did not shim any of the doors or windows.

 2. the screens fit, but some of the spring loaded things that you have to pull